 The Company's consolidated financial statements have been presented on the basis that it is a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The Company is in the development stage and has not generated any revenues from operations to date, and does not expect to do so in the foreseeable future.
-The Company has experienced recurring operating losses and negative operating cash flows since inception, and has financed its working capital requirements during this period primarily through the recurring sale of its equity securities.
-As a result, the Company's independent registered public accounting firm, in its report on the Company's 2011 consolidated financial statements, has raised substantial doubt about the Company's ability to continue as a going concern.
+The Company has experienced recurring operating losses and negative operating cash flows since inception, and has financed its working capital requirements during this period primarily through the recurring sale of its equity securities and the exercise of outstanding warrants.
+As a result, the Company's independent registered public accounting firm, in its report on the Company's 2012 consolidated financial statements, has raised substantial doubt about the Company's ability to continue as a going concern.